-Rhubarb pie is a great summer dessert, it is rustic, old-fashioned, easy to make, and uses few ingredients.
+This Classic Rhubarb pie is a great summer dessert, it is rustic, old-fashioned, easy to make, and uses basic ingredients.
 Not to mention it’s a great way to use any extra rhubarb you might have laying around.
-Plus it’s one of those nearly impossible-to-mess-up desserts!
+And it’s one of those nearly impossible-to-mess-up desserts!

 As an Amazon Associate, I earn a small commission from qualifying purchases at no extra cost to you.
 This post may contain affiliate links.
 For more information see my full disclosure here.

-However, that being said, I have to admit that rhubarb pie and I have quite a love-hate relationship.
+That being said, however, I have to admit that rhubarb pie and I have quite a love-hate relationship.
 Some years I love it, other years I’m not sure who thought it was a good idea to make a pie with just rhubarb in it.
 Cooking with rhubarb has never been a favorite of mine, and chopping it always takes way longer than I expect it to.

 How To Make Rhubarb Pie